mullinsmikey/wset/README.md

 ## Contributing

-We are always open for your contributions to our open-source projects.
+We are always open for your contributions to our open source projects.

+Need to report an issue?
+[Start here](./.github/CONTRIBUTING.md).

 ## Versioning